douglasg14b/BetterConsoleTables/README.md

    * Pre-formatted strings
 * Print multiple tables
   * Automatically lines up the columns and their widths between the tables
-* Configurable table drawing formats
+* Configurable table box drawing formats
   * Several presets to choose from
   * Can change any of the table drawing characters in the configuration
   * Dividers, headers, outside & inside edges, and even corners are configurable